Diosix hypervisor

 Resource quotas

-Diosix implements a subtree resource quota system to prevent Denial of Service (DoS) scenarios and ensure fair resource distribution across the system.
-A VM’s quota defines the absolute maximum resources that it and its entire descendant tree can consume.
+Diosix uses a subtree resource quota system to prevent resource exhaustion.
+A VM’s quota defines the maximum resources that the VM and its entire descendant tree can consume.

 Communication and lineage isolation

-Isolation is a fundamental pillar of the Diosix architecture.
-VMs are strictly limited to communicating with their immediate parent and their direct children.
-VMs that do not share a direct parent-child relationship are completely isolated from one another and cannot interact or detect each other’s existence.
+VMs are isolated and can only communicate with their immediate parent and direct children.
+Guests that do not share a direct parent-child relationship cannot interact or detect each other.

 Hardware trust